aishikghosh20/File-Explorer/README.md

 - os
 - shutil

-«A personal project built to practice Python while developing a fully functional terminal file explorer and file organizer from scratch.»
+A personal project built to practice Python while developing a fully functional terminal file explorer and file organizer from scratch.